188.8.131.52 Stability of residence exemption for under 18s

 - young people involved in other programs.

-An EPP is required, UNLESS the young person has been exempted from the activity test.
+Unless claiming YA as a student, an EPP is required, UNLESS the young person has been exempted from their requirements.
 Activities may include part-time education or training, job search or other activities.
 If the young person is undertaking counselling or mediation or other community programs, and these are considered appropriate to their circumstances, then they can be approved activities.

 Early school leavers (1.1.E.05) who are living in unstable accommodation and are unable to study or undertake training full-time are still expected to undertake education or training or other activities appropriate to their capacity.
 Activities may include participation in part-time education or training or other approved activities, such as counselling or mediation.

-Act reference: SSAct section 543A(2A)(i) … is homeless and unable to…, section 543A(2B) If the following circumstances exist…, section 544DA(5) Youth Allowance Employment Pathway Plans-early school leavers, section 542H Special circumstances exemption, section 542 Situations in which a person is not required to satisfy the activity test
+Act reference: SSAct section 543A(2A)(i) … is homeless and unable to …, section 543A(2B) If the following circumstances exist …, section 540 Qualification for YA - general rule, section 542H Special circumstances exemption, section 542 Situations in which a person is exempt from undertaking full-time study